rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ---
 title: Secure Remote Support on LAN with x11vnc + SSH
 author: Joseph Brinkman
+contributors: Steven Spencer
 ---

 ## Introduction

 x11vnc is a powerful VNC program that distinguishes itself by utilizing the existing X session instead of creating a new one.
-This makes it an excellent tool for providing remote support, as the user's screen or X session can be controlled remotely.
+This makes it an excellent tool for providing remote support, as it enables controlling remotely the user's screen or X session.

 In this guide, you will learn how to stand up an x11vnc server and how to connect to it remotely.